-During the period from 1 April 2024 to the 31st December 2024 the Association successfully implemented the SPSO's Complaints Handling Procedure and investigated eighteen complaints (sixteen cases) in accordance with this procedure.
+During the period from the 1st of April 2024 to the 31st of March 2025 the Association successfully implemented the SPSO's Complaints Handling Procedure and investigated twenty-five complaints (twenty-three cases) in accordance with this procedure.
 All complaints information was collected and recorded accordingly, and all complaints were investigated and concluded within the published timescales.
 The information collected has been analysed with a view to identifying the cause of complaints, learning opportunities and any necessary service improvements or staff training requirements.

-It was noted that nine cases related to dissatisfaction with the service provided by the Association.
+It was noted that twelve cases related to dissatisfaction with the service provided by the Association.
 These complaints related to different issues of which one was upheld.

-Three cases related to dissatisfaction with staff.
+Four cases related to dissatisfaction with staff.
 These complaints related to different issues of which one was upheld.
 In the case that was upheld, additional training was provided to Housing Services staff to ensure that the issue did not reoccur in the future.

-Of the four cases that related to dissatisfaction with a contractor, all complaints related to different issues.
+Of the six cases that related to dissatisfaction with a contractor, all complaints related to different issues.
 Two complaints did relate to the same contractor.
 Of these two complaints, one was upheld and in this case the Association reiterated the need for the contractor to provide accurate information in the event that access is not gained during a gas service visit.